-170. In the Relevant Period, there was no or no adequate process regarding approving or approving the continuance of Crown's relationship with the persons or groups of persons who financed, guaranteed, were associated with or represented a junket once information came into Crown's possession implicating or associating those persons or groups with criminal activity.
+- xiv.
+Further particulars may be provided following discovery and the filing of expert evidence. - 170.
+In the Relevant Period, there was no or no adequate process regarding approving or approving the continuance of Crown's relationship with the persons or groups of persons who financed, guaranteed, were associated with or represented a junket once information came into Crown's possession implicating or associating those persons or groups with criminal activity.

 - i.
-The Plaintiff repeats the particulars subjoined to paragraphs 167. - ii.
-There was no proper consultation with, and direction from, the Risk Management Committee or the board of Crown as to the circumstances in which Crown should reject an application, or terminate an agreement, with a JTO/junket about whom there existed serious allegations implicating or associating those persons or groups with criminal activity. - iii.
-Further particulars may be provided following discovery and the filing of expert evidence. - 171.
+The Plaintiff repeats the particulars subjoined to paragraphs 167 and 169 above.
+Prior to discovery and the filing of expert evidence, the Plaintiff: - A. is not able to say whether there was no such process or, alternatively no adequate process and the respects in which it was not adequate; and - B. says that an adequate process would have prevented, minimised the risk of the occurrence of, mitigated and/or brought to the attention of the Crown Board, the Risk Committee and/or Crown's AML/CTF Compliance Officer the matters alleged in paragraphs 167 to 188, 205 to 209 and 214 to 217 herein. - ii.
+There was no adequate consultation with, and direction from, the Risk Management Committee or the board of Crown as to the circumstances in which Crown should reject an application, or terminate an agreement, with a JTO/junket about whom there existed serious allegations implicating or associating those persons or groups with criminal activity.
+The Plaintiff otherwise repeats the particulars subjoined to paragraph 171 below. - iii.
+Further particulars may be provided following discovery (including of internal Crown training policies, programs and procedures) and the filing of expert evidence. - 171.
 Throughout the Relevant Period, neither Crown, the board of Crown or the Risk Management Committee set a standard of proof Crown required when reviewing or considering allegations made against JTOs and junkets, including allegations involving criminal activity.

-- i.
-There was no bar of tolerance set against which relevant Crown decision makers could test the information and allegations made against junkets and JTOs. - ii.
+i.
+There was no bar of tolerance set against which relevant Crown decision makers could test the information and allegations made against junkets and JTOs.

+- ii.
 On 2 October 2020, Alexander, during the course of his evidence at the ILGA Inquiry, stated that prior to the July 2019 Media Reports, the Crown Board did not have a set risk appetite for junkets (T3548.28). - iii.
 Further particulars may be provided following discovery and the filing of expert evidence. - 172.
-In the Relevant Period, the scope of Crown's due diligence was narrowly focussed on the operator of the junket and not those who financed, guaranteed and represented the junket. - 173.
-In the Relevant Period until August 2020, Crown continued to deal with: - (a) JTOs and JTRs; and/or - (b) persons who financed, guaranteed, were associated with junkets, despite credible information, including from Australian law enforcement agencies, that those JTOs, JTRs and/or persons were associated with or implicated in criminal activity.
+In the Relevant Period, the scope of Crown's due diligence was narrowly focussed on the operator of the junket and not those who financed, guaranteed and represented the junket.

+- i.
+The nature of Crown's due diligence is known wholly to it. - The Plaintiff repeats the particulars subjoined to paragraphs 167 and 169 above. - iii.
+Further particulars may be provided following discovery (including of internal Crown training policies, programs and procedures) and the filing of expert evidence. - 173.
+In the Relevant Period until August 2020, Crown continued to deal with: - (a) JTOs and JTRs; and/or - (b) persons who financed, guaranteed, were associated with, or represented junkets, despite credible information, including from Australian law enforcement agencies, that those JTOs, JTRs and/or persons were associated with or implicated in criminal activity.